lieb/glabels-qt/README.md

 ### Continuous Integration Snapshots

 Currently there are no self-hosted binary snapshot releases available.
-I plan to make these available again once 4.0 is more imminint.
+I plan to make these available again once 4.0 is more imminent.
 In the mean time, I encourage you to try building the code yourself.

 Some third-party packages may be available available: